Skip to Content

 ./install.sh

 The first run creates .env and stops.
-Set JCA_WORKER_CONTROL_PLANE_URL to https://controller.mergeloom.ai, add your tenant slug, enrollment token, and worker name, then run ./install.sh again.
+Set JCA_WORKER_CONTROL_PLANE_URL to https://controller.mergeloom.ai, add your workspace slug, enrollment token, and worker name, then run ./install.sh again.

 http://127.0.0.1:8010/

-MergeLoom customer controller worker setup page showing tenant slug and enrollment token.
+MergeLoom customer controller worker setup page showing workspace slug and enrollment token.

-Customer controller: copy the tenant slug and enrollment token from the worker setup page before starting the local worker.
+Customer controller: copy the workspace slug and enrollment token from the worker setup page before starting the local worker.

 Keep the first ticket narrow and easy to validate.